-Conjunctivitis (‘itis’ means inflammation, here of the conjunctiva – a thin transparent covering of the white portion of the eye or the sclera) is one of the common causes of red-eye.
+Conjunctivitis (‘itis’ means inflammation, here of the conjunctiva – a thin transparent covering of the white portion of the eye called the sclera) is one of the common causes of red eye.
 Inflammation occurs due to an irritant source (like an infection, allergen, or other irritating substances), and the redness occurs as the blood vessels enlarge (dilate) to increase blood supply to tackle the source of irritation.
 Signs of inflammation are redness, swelling, and pain/irritation.

 Infectious Conjunctivitis

-Conjunctivitis caused by an infection (bacteria, or virus), is contagious (spreads by contact but does not spread by looking at the infected person’s eye!).
-However, the non-infectious causes of conjunctivitis are not contagious.
+Conjunctivitis is caused by an infection (bacteria, or virus), is contagious (spreads by contact but does not spread by looking at the infected person’s eye!), and is commonly seen in the hot-humid or rainy season.

 Bacterial or viral conjunctivitis typically spreads from contaminated water and surfaces, so it is common in the rainy season.
 Infective conjunctivitis generally lasts for a week or two.
 It is sometimes a challenge to differentiate bacterial from viral conjunctivitis.
 Some clues include –